timratig1976/templator/docs/blueprints/README.md

 ### **For New Projects**
 1. Start with **Project Structure** for overall organization
 2. Implement **Domain-Driven Design** for business logic
-3. Set up **Database Architecture** for data persistence
+3. Set up **Database Architecture** for core data platform
 4. Add **Testing Strategy** for quality assurance
 5. Implement **Security** patterns from day one
-6. Add specialized features (AI, Real-time) as needed
+6. Add specialized features (AI, Real-time) as needed.
+Consult each blueprint's **Database Integration** section for schema guidance.

 ### **For Existing Projects**
 - Use individual blueprints to enhance specific areas